Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 Prusa offers 24/7 live chat and email support in multiple languages, even after the warranty ends.
 Technical help remains available for the printer's lifetime.
 Online support includes maintenance guides, video tutorials, and firmware instructions.
 The Prusa forum connects users with staff and community experts for troubleshooting and tips, providing ongoing support well beyond purchase.

-The fully assembled Prusa CORE One is available at $1,399.00.
-The self-assembly Core One kit costs about 21% less and includes the same components with detailed instructions.
+The fully assembled Prusa CORE One+ is available at $1,399.00.
+This price includes all software updates for the entire lifespan of the Core One series.
+The self-assembly CORE One+ kit costs about 21% less and includes the same components with detailed instructions.
 Prusa MK4 owners can opt for a conversion kit at roughly 62% less than a new assembled unit, converting their bedslinger to the same Core XY design and enclosure.
+Additionally, existing Core One owners can purchase the official Upgrade Kit (USD 9.99) to add new features such as automated vents, modular spool holder, and reinforced door hinges, converting their Core One to Core One+ specifications.
 All versions include the steel exoskeleton, active chamber control, CoreXY system, and award-winning Nextruder.

 Our mission